 The LOTUS study is the largest ever study of the effects of water fluoridation on the dental health of adults.

-Our study is using real-world anonymised data on 17.8 million adults and adolescents attending NHS dental practices in England to understand the effect of water fluoridation on:
+Our study used real-world anonymised data on 17.8 million adults and adolescents who attended NHS dental practices in England between 2010 and 2020.
+We did this to understand the effect of water fluoridation on:

-- the number and types of dental treatments received;
+• the number and types of dental treatments received;

-- the costs of those treatments to the NHS;
+• the costs of those treatments to the NHS;

-- the costs of those treatments to NHS dental patients.
+• the costs of those treatments to NHS dental patients.

-For more information on the anonymised dental data that we hold please refer to the Privacy Notice for our study.
+For more information on the anonymised dental data that we hold, please refer to the Privacy Notice for our study.

 Adding fluoride to the public water supply (fluoridation of tap water) has been strongly promoted by dental professionals since the 1950s.
 However, only about 10% of the people in England receive water containing close to the government’s recommended fluoride level of 1 mg/litre.